DHSYan/Resume/main.typ

   dates: dates-helper(start-date: "May 2023", end-date: "July 2023"),
 )
 - Tutored students from Years 1–12 in Mathematics and English, adapting methods to individual learning styles.
-- Raised students' Mathematics test scores from 46\% to 96\% through a strong pedagogical approach focused on clarity, intuition, and active problem-solving.
-// - Fostered student confidence in mathematics by creating an engaging and supportive learning environment.
+- Raised students' mathematics test scores from 46% to 96% through a strong pedagogical approach focused on clarity, intuition, and active problem-solving.// - Fostered student confidence in mathematics by creating an engaging and supportive learning environment.
 // - Wrote detailed session reports to inform parents of student progress and offer actionable feedback for continuous improvement.

 == Projects